benWindsorCode/dotFiles/README.md

 ```
 brew install graphviz
 ```

+You can jump back to a previous link with M-x org-mark-ring-goto.

 # Gtd
 My getting things done setup is linked to Emacs and org-capture.
 There are three important pieces here: